All Things Admin Joins ASAP. Learn More ›

-Your hand, facial gestures and posture say more about you at any given time than the words you speak.
-According to studies, your body movements account for 55 percent of your communication, while 38 percent of what you have to say comes from you voice, tone, pauses, etc., and only 7 percent is comprised of the words out of your mouth.
+Your hand gestures, facial expressions, and posture say more about you at any given time than the words you speak.
+Your body movements account for 55 percent of your communication, while 38 percent of what you have to say comes from your voice, tone, and pauses, i.e., how you say it, not what you say.
+Only seven percent of your communication is comprised of the words that come out of your mouth.

 Your body language, or nonverbal communication, is the single most powerful form of communication.
 When you’re nervous or uneasy, your body language becomes more pronounced.
 In today’s competitive workplace, possessing good body language is critical to reinforcing your verbal communications and making positive first impressions.